osohq/oso/docs/using/libraries/java/index.rst

 Java Authorization Library
 ============================

-Oso currently provides an authorization library to integrate oso with Java applications.
+oso is available as a :doc:`package</getting-started/download/java>` for use in Java applications.

 Code-level documentation is :doc:`here</java/index>`.